paul-edwardrobertson/gitworkshop/README.md

     2. Commit messages: one sentence, present tense, short.
     3. Always pull work before starting a work to avoid conflicts.
     4. Don't commit unfinished work - split it into reasonable "chunks".

+# 6. Advanced Git functions

+    1. Creating a feature branch

+        git checkout -b myfeature develop
+        // Switched to a new branch "myfeature"

+    2. Incorporating a finished feature on develop

+        // Switch to branch develop
+        git checkout develop

+        // Add myfeature to develop
+        git merge --no-ff myfeature
+        // --no-ff (causes the merge to always create a new commit object)

+        // Delete branch myfeature
+        git branch -d myfeature

+        // Push to the origin develop
+        git push origin develop